Deltares/Veiligheidsrendement/docs/CONTRIBUTING.md

 ## Code standards

-In general, we try to adhere to the [Zen of Python](https://peps.python.org/pep-0020/#id3) and [Google convention](https://google.github.io/styleguide/pyguide.html)
+In general, we adhere to the [Zen of Python](https://peps.python.org/pep-0020/#id3) and we use the [Google convention](https://google.github.io/styleguide/pyguide.html) as a base for our coding standards.
+Those points where we differ from the _Google convention_ are documented below.
+We consider this document to be a living document, so it is subject to discussion and potential changes.

 When we talk about normalization we refer to standardizing how we name, describe, reference and use the following <span ID="items-list">items</span>:
 - a package (folder),